Medical expert of the article

 47 |

-As can be seen, the cost of growth is very significant for a small newborn and during the first year of life.
-Naturally, in an adult they are simply absent.
-Physical activity creates significant energy expenditure, even in a newborn and an infant, where breast sucking, anxiety, crying and screaming are the expression.
+As you can see, growth costs are very significant for a low-weight newborn and during the first year of life.
+Naturally, they are simply absent in an adult.
+Physical activity creates significant energy expenditure even in a newborn and infant, where its expression is sucking the breast, restlessness, crying and screaming.

-With the child's anxiety, energy consumption increases by 20-60%, and when shouting - in 2-3 times.
-Diseases make their demands on energy costs.
-Especially they increase with an increase in body temperature (by 1 ° C increase in the increase in metabolism is 10-16%).
+When a child is restless, energy expenditure increases by 20-60%, and when screaming - by 2-3 times.
+Diseases make their own demands on energy expenditure.
+They especially increase with an increase in body temperature (for 1° C increase, the increase in metabolism is 10-16%).

-Unlike an adult, children have a lot of energy spent on growth (plastic metabolism).
-It has now been established that for the accumulation of 1 g of body weight, i.e. A new tissue, it is necessary to spend approximately 29.3 kJ, or 7 kcal.
+Unlike adults, children spend a lot of energy on growth (plastic metabolism).
+It has now been established that to accumulate 1 g of body mass, i.e. new tissue, it is necessary to spend approximately 29.3 kJ, or 7 kcal.
 The following estimate is more accurate:

 - Energy "cost" of growth = Energy of synthesis + Energy of deposition in new tissue.